Twitch0125/vue-talk/slides.md

 Everything is accessible through "this".
 This refers to the Component Instance or "vm" as its commonly called in code.
 -->

+---
+layout: section
+---
+# Vue Adapts
+In a state of the vuenion presentation in june 2022, Evan You talked about a new experimental compilation strategy that makes it much more like Svelte or Solid.js since it would have no virtual DOM and is compiler centric